yjj3019/nmonchartweb/README.md

 Download the nmonchart file.
 Unzip and move the nmonchart file to /usr/sbin path. <br>
 httpd, php, cron services are required. <br>
-Move the files uploaded to git to the httpd path. < nmonchart, nmoncharttmp, nmonchart_trash, nmonchart Create a directory.
+Move the files uploaded to git to the httpd path. <br>
+nmonchart, nmoncharttmp, nmonchart_trash, nmonchart Create a directory.
 <br><br>
 Sample :  <br>